moritz-kick/pferdeapfel-rl/project_plan.md

 3. Integrate eval results to dashboard for visualization (heatmaps of win rates).
 4. Add best move visualization to GUI
 5. Update README.md
+6. After we fully implemented everything for mode 2, implement everything from Milestone 2 & 3 for mode 1 and 3.